Grow Well Guides

 Soil

-When planted into the ground Cane fruit likes a free draining soil that is rich in organic matter.
+When planted into the ground, cane fruit likes a free draining soil that is rich in organic matter.
 When grown in containers, plant into Kings Container mix.
 This mix contains added water storage crystals and Saturaid, two products that help maintain moisture in the soil.

 Plant